moth-quantum/quantum-audio/README.md

 ### Using Custom Functions
 The `decode` and `stream` operations can be configured with the following custom functions.
 They require few mandatory arguments followed by custom preceding keyword arguments (i.e.  `**kwargs`).
 - **Process Function**:
 The default process function of `stream()` simply encodes and decodes a chunk of data with default parameters.
 It can be overriden by passing a custom function to the `process_function=` parameter.
-The mandatory arguments for the custom process function are `data=` and `scheme=`:
+The mandatory arguments for the custom process function are `data=` and `scheme=`.
 ```python
 processed_data = process_function(data, scheme, **kwargs)
 ```
 - **Execute Function**:
 The default execute function for `decode()` can be overriden by passing a custom function to the `execute_function=` parameter.
-The mandatory argument for the custom execute function is `circuit=`:
+The mandatory argument for the custom execute function is `circuit=`.
 ```python
 result = execute_function(circuit, **kwargs)
 ```